All about reusable moon cups and the best menstrual cup choices for most first-timers.

 - Sterilise the cup.
 Before the first use, sterilise the cup in boiling water for 3-5 minutes.

-- Next, fold the cup in half to form a ‘C’ shape and pinch it together between your thumb and index finger.
+- Next, fold the cup in half to form a ‘C’ shape, and pinch it together between your thumb and index finger.

-Removing and Emptying the Cup
+Removing & Emptying the Cup

-I prefer to both insert and remove/empty the cup is in the shower!
-It’s so much cleaner that way and makes the process a lot simpler I find.
-So definitely give that a try!
+To empty, just pour the blood into the toilet or down the sink.
+I prefer to both insert and remove/empty the cup in the shower, as it’s so much cleaner this way and makes the process a lot easier.

 Cleaning the Cup

 Before you insert the cup, it’s a recommended that sterilise the cup first.

 To do this, place the cup in some boiling water for 3-5 minutes.
 It’s also good to do this once you’ve finished your period, as it can help kill germs and eliminate any smells.
 Rinse the cup in cold water first/when cleaning the cup during your cycle to prevent stains.

 Some of the best brands for menstrual cups include: